 The project's estimated sources of funds shall equal its estimated uses of funds, as reflected in the project's development budget.
-The difference between the project's sources of funds and uses of funds is the project's need for AHP subsidy (see Need for Subsidy, section G(m)), which is the maximum amount of AHP subsidy the project may receive.
+The difference between the project's sources of funds and uses of funds is a factor in the project's need for AHP subsidy (see Need for Subsidy, section H(m)), which is the maximum amount of AHP subsidy the project may receive.